-The popularity of the SM58 is such that it spawned a range of identical microphones with additional features.
-There’s the Shure SM58s which comes with its own sliding on-off switch on the body, the SM58-CN which comes with its own cable, and the SM58-X2u kit consisting of the SM58-LC (no provided cable) and an inline X2u XLR-to-USB signal adaptor.
+The popularity of the SM58 studio mic is such that it spawned a range of identical microphones with additional features.
+There’s the Shure SM58s which comes with its own sliding on-off switch on the body, the SM58-CN which comes with its own cable, and the SM58-X2u kit consisting of the SM58-LC (no provided cable) and an inline X2u XLR-to-USB break-resistant stand adapter.
 There has also been a slew of imitations and homages to the classic black barrel and silver metal grille shape, but none hold up quite as well as the original.

 The Shure SM58 is a classic for a reason, and that reason is simple: it just holds up so well onstage.
 Its affordable price, easily replaceable parts, durability, and flattering sound make it a must-have for every touring performer’s arsenal.
 Its cardioid pick-up pattern easily blocks out unnecessary ambient noise, and the overall design is simple but effective.